alfrix/docs/docs/library/vba_next.md

 ## Contribute to this documentation

+**DOCUMENTATION IS A WORK IN PROGRESS**

-In order to propose improvements to this document, [visit its corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/vba_next.md).
-Changes are proposed using "Pull Requests."
+**In order to propose improvements to this document, [visit its corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/vba_next.md).
+Changes are proposed using "Pull Requests."**

-There is a To-Do list for libretro/docs [here](https://docs.libretro.com/docguide/todo/)
+**There is a To-Do list for libretro/docs [here](https://docs.libretro.com/docguide/todo/)**

+**You can submit suggestions or issues regarding documentation at the [libretro/docs issue tracker](https://github.com/libretro/docs/issues) or in our [forum thread](https://forums.libretro.com/t/wip-adding-pages-to-documentation-site/10078/).**

 ## Background